 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

 Applicants who wish to specialize in Fiber Science, for the MS, MPS or PhD degree, must have completed courses in calculus, physics and organic chemistry.
-Applicants for the PhD must already hold an MS in textile chemistry, textile science, polymer science, engineering, chemistry, physics, applied mathematics, or a similar discipline, or apply for the combined MS/PhD, where they will complete the MS, then begin the PhD.
+Applicants for the PhD must already hold an MS in textile chemistry, textile science, polymer science, engineering, chemistry, physics, applied mathematics, or a similar discipline.
 Applicants may be required to make up any deficiencies before admission or as part of the requirements for the degree.

 Applicants who wish to specialize in Apparel Design for an MPS, MA or PhD may be asked to submit a portfolio.
 Applicants for the PhD must already hold a master's degree.
 For those whose research will be in applied design areas, a portfolio is required.
 Other research areas may not require a portfolio.
 Portfolios may be either traditional hard copy or electronic and should contain whatever you feel is necessary to show your work.
 Uploaded portfolios need to be fewer than 10 MB.
 Portfolios may also be emailed to the Graduate Field Assistant.

 Financial support, in the form of teaching assistantships, graduate research assistantships, or fellowships, is offered with acceptance to PhD students only.
-Full assistantships include tuition and individual health insurance.
-Assistantships are offered for the academic year, mid-August through mid-May.
+Full assistantships include tuition, fees and individual health insurance.
+Assistantships are offered for four academic years, mid-August through mid-May.
+Continued funding is contingent upon acceptable academic performance constituting good standing in your graduate field and satisfactory fulfillment of any teaching or research responsibilities as defined by your assistantship supervisor.